 The Company makes estimates and assumptions concerning the future.
 The resulting accounting estimates may not, by definition, equal the related actual results.
-Given the nature of the Company the directors do not consider there to be any critical accounting estimates and judgements that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are addressed below.